top of page

 Some amazing people actually RUN the whole race but I was among the majority who walked most or all of it, setting off early on Saturday morning from Putney.
 It's a stunning route following the River Thames all the way to Henley – incredible views, and the weather was perfect.

-However, by late afternoon, I'd developed horrendous blisters and was really struggling.
-Night fell and I continued plodding along in the middle of what felt like nowhere.
-It was pitch dark, very foggy and the rest of the competitors had long since dispersed.
-I mostly just had the odd sheep or goose for a companion, and I don't think they enjoyed my bants.
+But it got really tough after the sun set.
+The blisters on my feet made every step painful as I plodded along in the middle of what felt like nowhere.
+It was pitch dark, very foggy and the remaining field of weary competitors had long since dispersed.
+I mostly just had the odd sheep or goose for a companion, and I don't think they enjoyed my attempts at conversation.
 But amazingly, despite having taken a few wrong turns earlier, I didn't get lost in the dark.
 The illuminated way markers kept me on track and I stayed close to the river.

 I had my feet re-dressed for the second time by a wonderful first-aider at a rest-stop around midnight, but was also feeling pretty sick by this point and couldn't keep any food or drink down.
 To be honest, I think I went a bit mad for sections of the last 10 miles, and can't remember much about it.
 A volunteer had to come running after me near the end having noticed that I had inexplicably taken a wrong turn.
-Eventually, however, I crossed the finishing line at 3.40am (20 hours and 39 minutes after setting off) – pictured below in a total daze.
+Eventually, however, I crossed the finishing line at 3.40am (20 hours and 39 minutes after setting off).
+According to my Strava app, I had covered a total of 66.5 miles.

-My Strava told me I had walked a total of 66.5 miles but the worst was yet to come.
-After picking up my bag of belongings I then had to hobble another half a mile to the hotel.
+Having said that, the worst was yet to come.
+After picking up my bag of belongings I had to hobble another half a mile to the hotel.
 I was in a really sorry state the next day.

 bottom of page